deprecated-packages/symplify/packages/easy-coding-standard/README.md

 ## Contribute

 The sources of this package are contained in the Symplify monorepo.
 We welcome contributions for this package on [symplify/symplify](https://github.com/symplify/symplify).

+## Acknowledgment

+The parallel run is package is heavily inspired by [https://github.com/phpstan/phpstan-src](phpstan/phpstan-src) by Ondřej Mirtes.
+Thank you.